ncatlab/nlab-content/pages/8/6/0/2/2068/content.md

 +-- {: .num_remark}
 ###### Remark

-Prop. \ref{PushoutProductOfSimplicialCofibrationWithAcyclicCOfibIsAcyclic} is the key lemma which implies (is effectively equivalent to) the statement that the [[classical model structure on simplicial sets]] is an [[enirched model category]] over itself.
+Prop. \ref{PushoutProductOfSimplicialCofibrationWithAcyclicCOfibIsAcyclic} is the key lemma which implies (is effectively equivalent to) the statement that the [[classical model structure on simplicial sets]] is an [[enriched model category]] over itself.

 =--